KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 For your reference, the total filesize of all mods before extraction, excluding movies, is approximately 6.5GB.
 The total size of the install when extracted, including basegame files but excluding upscaled movies, is approximately 14GB.
 The total size of the install when extracted (plus HD movies in 1920x1080 resolution) is approximately 37GB.
 Please bear this in mind if you intend to keep backups and/or are operating on a system with limited available memory.

-## CRITICAL: PC Version Differences & Fixes

-KOTOR 2 has an update on Steam and GoG which adds native controller and widescreen support.
-While this is helpful, it's unfortunately caused several other problems: lightsaber hilt texture mods don't function with the new version, some effects like fog have been removed, save games are sometimes lost temporarily, it can cause or exacerbate issues with in-game dialogue skipping, and rarely users experience extreme and irreparable stuttering and screen tear.

-Most of these problems are fixable, or at least have workarounds.
-For example, to ensure saves aren't lost, disable cloud saves; to fix skipping dialogue, simply restart the game whenever it begins happening.
-With that said, there is no workaround for using lightsaber hilt textures that doesn't break the game, and none at all for the rare irreparable stuttering, without reverting the patch.

-I **actively recommend against reverting the patch** until you test to identify if you experience any errors; a few minutes in the game's first level will tell you whether you have any of the bad ones, and you should check before you begin modding.
-Even if you have some minor problems, unless you have major stuttering/screen tear and are on a 1920x1080 or 1680x1050 display (the only display resolutions which are supported for manual widescreen patching) I would recommend against reversion, as the widescreen support will probably more than compensate for any other issues.
-Nevertheless, should you choose to do so anyway, the reversion itself is easy.
-For Steam, simply navigate to KOTOR 2 in your Steam library, right-click and select properties, go to Betas and opt in to the "legacypc" beta; for GoG, you must be using the GoG Galaxy launcher, go to the game's options in GOG Galaxy, then Manage Installation, then Configure, and you can switch to the old version.
-This step will need to be completed *before* you begin modding.
-After the reversion is completed, provided you are playing in 1920x1080 or 1680x1050 you can manually restore widescreen functionality via UniWS—there will be a link to a video guide for doing so at the end of this build.

 ## Optional Install Assistant - Quicker TSLPatching

 Because of the way KOTOR mods install, it's virtually impossible to have a true mod manager/installer hybrid like those you may be familiar with for other games, like MO2 or FOMM.
 The best we can really get are tools to accelerate installations, of which one is supported for the mod builds.